The-Guy-With-the-Holes/BusinessCard/README.md

 <!--

 css Standard:
-Display inline, up to 48 units, the exception being when the style length begins in the line less than 6 units before line end,
+Display inline, up to 48 units, the exception being when the style length begins in the line less than 6 units before line end, ie:

 p{background: radial-gradient(circle,#000000da,black,gray);}